dtudk/pythonsupport-page/docs/install/windows/manual.rst

    #.
       Go to `this website  <https://www.anaconda.com/download/success>`__.

-   #. make sure to scroll all the way down to **Miniconda Installers**
+   #.
+Make sure to scroll all the way down to **Miniconda Installers**

    #.
-      simply click the link as seen on the image below
+      Click the link as seen on the image below

       .. image:: /images/install/anaconda_windows_link.png
          :width: 400